lechatthecat/assignment/README.md

 8. Delete all orders of the table

 This set of requests will be sent 15 times at once asynchronously.
-As actix web server will spawn 20 workers, it should handle more than requests at once.
+As actix web server will spawn 20 workers, it should handle more than 10 equests at once.
+So I think this will achieve this requirement:

+> The application MUST accept at least 10 simultaneous incoming add/- remove/query requests.

 ## But will it really work as an application?
 I know separate frontend is not necessary at all.
 But I prepared a very simple frontend with React and Next.js.
 You can see the login page from here: http://localhost/login

+## About the application
+- This app creates the enviroment by docker-compose
+- It has 3 containers: Rust (Actix) container, Postgresql container, Nginx container
+- Docker related files are in: /docker
+- Logs of all three containers are created in /logs
+- I know login feature is not required, but this app allows the staff to login with JWT token.
+Once they login, they can use the jwt token to use protected APIs.
+With this login, the API side doesn't confuse which request is made by who.
+- Html/JS/CSS files are handled by Nginx.
+Nginx reverse-proxies the requests for API to Actix container.
+Thus only API requests are handled by Actix.
+(I know it was not necessary though..)

+## ToDo
+- Maybe I could have used swagger to create documents for APIs
+- I could have created more test cases in Rust code/Actix.

 ## Requirements
 The [original requirements](https://github.com/paidy/interview/blob/master/SimpleRestaurantApi.md) are: